-- the trunk prefix and trunk code in a national number 3, - the trunk code when the trunk prefix is not in universal use within a country.
+- the trunk prefix and trunk code in a national number 3), - the trunk code when the trunk prefix is not in universal use within a country.

-This is done to remind the user never to dial the enclosed digits for calls within the same numbering area, but always to dial them for calls between different numbering areas.
+This is done to remind the user not to dial the enclosed digits for calls within the same numbering area.

-The () should not be used in an international number.
+The ( ) should not be used in an international number.